Fork me on GitHub

 command line Java Mojo

 The VM exits as soon as the only remaining threads are daemon threads By default daemon threads are joined and interrupted once all known non daemon threads have quit.
-The join timeout is customisable The user might wish to further cleanup by stopping the unresponsive threads.
+The join timeout is customisable.
+The user might wish to further cleanup by stopping the unresponsive threads.
 The user can disable the full extra thread management (interrupt/join/[stop])

 Read the documentation for the java goal for more information on how to configure this behavior.